MainulDip/JavaEveryday/java-lang-basic-102.md

 ```

 3. Lower-Bounded Wildcard / contravariance:
-When Generic methods argument can be that Type <T> or superclass of the Type <T>
+When Generic methods argument can be that Type <T> or superclass of the Type <T>.
+Reads `anything '?' that is the specified class's superclass or the specified class itself`.

 ```java